mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

 - Chaumian ecash system
   - [Cashu](https://cashu.space/): Cashu is a free and open-source Chaumian ecash system built for Bitcoin.
 Cashu offers near-perfect privacy for users of custodial Bitcoin applications.
 Nobody needs to knows who you are, how much funds you have, and whom you transact with.

+- [XSATS.net](https://xsats.net/): bitcoin/sats to and from world currencies, spot price or for any given date.
+- [md5calc](https://md5calc.com/hash/sha256): Calculate the Hash of any string.

 ## NixOS commands reminder
 - Nice Nix cheat sheet: [https://github.com/brainrake/nixos-tutorial/blob/master/cheatsheet.md](https://github.com/brainrake/nixos-tutorial/blob/master/cheatsheet.md)
 - NixOS the "traditional" vs. the "Flakes" way:

   - Flakes have been introduced with Nix 2.4
   - Although still flagged as "*experimental*" feature it is the way forward, we advise you to learn Flakes already.
-- ```nix version```: Get running nix version (important as the MY₿ONK console might be running a different version from the one on MY₿ONK orchestrator).
+- ```nix --version```: Get running nix version (important as the MY₿ONK console might be running a different version from the one on MY₿ONK orchestrator).
 - ```nix-shell```: Start an interactive shell based on a Nix expression.
 This is distinct from ```nix shell```.
 - ```nix-build```: Build a Nix expression.
 This is distinct from ```nix build```.
 - ```nix-channel```